cloudbase/garm/doc/github_credentials.md

 * ```manage_runners:enterprise``` - if you plan to use garm at the enterprise level
 * ```admin:repo_hook``` - if you want to allow GARM to install webhooks on repositories (optional)
 * ```admin:org_hook``` - if you want to allow GARM to install webhooks on organizations (optional)

+Fine grained PATs are also supported as long as you grant the required privileges:

+* **Repository permissions**:
+  * `Administration: Read & write` - needed to generate JIT config/registration token, remove runners, etc.
+  * `Metadata: Read-only` - automatically enabled by above
+  * `Webhooks: Read & write` - needed to install webhooks on repositories
+* **Organization permissions**:
+  * `Self-hosted runners: Read & write` - needed to manage runners in an organization
+  * `Webhooks: Read & write` - needed to install webhooks on organizations

 If you plan to use github apps, you'll need to select the following permissions: